martins87/contract-explorer/README.md

 ### What I would improve if I had more time

-- Write functions (only a signer missing to have it owrking)
+- Write functions (only a signer missing to have it working)
 - Different Tabs for read and write contract functions
+- More options for connection with web3 wallets (e.g. Coinbase Wallet)
-- Pages and components more modular
+- More modular Pages and components
 - Overall application styling
 - Robust error handling
 - Exception handling when interacting with contract